unepwcmc/icca-registry/README.md

 # Installation

-icca-registry is a pretty standard Rails application, backed by a Postgres database, using bower to load the protectedplanet-frontend framework.
+icca-registry is a pretty standard Rails application, backed by a Postgres database, with Webpacker and Yarn to manage JS dependencies.
 Part 1:

 - `git clone https://github.com/unepwcmc/icca-registry.git icca-registry`